KevinDepedri/Automated-Planning/README.md

 ![Task-4: Optic run, solution 1](https://github.com/KevinDepedri/Automated-Planning/blob/main/computed_plans/Task%204/Optic%20-%20Solution%201%20-%20suboptimal.PNG)

 The search is then terminated since Optic does not allow to look for other plans.
-Unfortunately, the plan found above is suboptimal
+Unfortunately, the plan found above is suboptimal, this is due to the fact that the robot unload and loads itself uselessly at second 19 and 20, loosing 2 second over the time of the possible optimal solution.

 ## Task 5
 Running task 5 using PlanSys2 returns the following plan on the PlanSys2 terminal